 Where to stay in Pollensa

-Pollensa has a wide range of places to stay as it is a very tourist-oriented town, although we have to tell you that prices can be somewhat increased due to the high demand throughout the year.
+If you are looking for a place to sleep in Pollensa there is a wide range of places to stay as it is a very tourist oriented town, although we have to tell you that the prices can be somewhat increased due to the high demand throughout the year.

 In summer the demand is higher than in winter, but with a lower difference than in other destinations in Mallorca, as the tourist offer in Pollensa is wide and adapted to each season.